-When you look at Boca Raton on the map, you’ll probably think that the best part is its central location ─ close to both Orlando and Miami.
-While there is a lot to do in those cities, don’t miss out on all that Boca Raton has to offer before you venture out!
+When you look at Boca Raton on the map, you’ll probably think that the best part is its central location ─ close to both Orlando and Miami with plenty of beach to enjoy.
+While there is certainly much to do in those cities, Boca Raton has plenty of wonderful things to do you might miss otherwise.
+Don’t miss out on these gems the next time you visit!

 Morikami Museum and Japanese Gardens

 In the early 20th century, a recent NYU graduate returned home to Japan and gathered a pioneering group of young farmers to what is now the northern part of Boca Raton.
 There they formed a farming colony named Yamato on the spot that is now the Morikami Museum and Japanese Gardens.
 Opened in 1977, Morikami is the center for Japanese arts and culture in southern Florida.
 Exhibitions rotate continuously, tea ceremonies are performed monthly (October through May), and plenty of Japanese festivals are celebrated here as well.
 The 16 surrounding acres are filled with expansive Japanese-styled gardens including strolling paths, resting areas, bonsai trees, and koi-filled lakes.
 Its tranquility is beautiful, and this destination is the perfect place to rest and relax.